Edit Blog Post

 Kamlapur station towards the Old Town area; predictably we were soon lost amongst the mayhem.
 A gentleman approached us and gave us directions, only to lead us through most of them, before placing us on a rickshaw that he insisted on paying for.

 Most budget guesthouses do not accept foreigners although, fortunately, Hotel Al Razzaque International does.
 It is not glam nor particularly cheap but is clean, friendly and in a great location above a popular restaurant; plus it is close to both Sadarghat on the Bariganga River and the area known as Hindu Street.
 We checked in and then found a chai stall (called cha here in Bangladesh) at which to sit and watch the (crazy) world go by.
 A quiet cuppa on the street is never going to happen in Dhaka and we were soon surrounded by an intrigued crowd.
 On rising to leave we attempted to pay only to find that someone had already done so.
 It was also at this point that we were given our first luncheon invitation which, exhausted, we politely declined.

 Wandering the next day, lost in the maze of tortuous backstreets en-route to Lalbagh fort, we chatted with

 Unlike many Indians, Bangladeshis are not just inquisitive, they don’t gather around you to simply stand and stare; they are interested to know about you, your country, your motivations for visiting, to inform about their country and to discuss broader matters.
-They are well informed on world events, opinionated and like to argue their personal views.
+They are fully aware of world events, opinionated and like to argue their personal views.
 Of particular pride is their status as the one country on earth that has physically fought for its language.
 The 21st

 of February now marks International Language Day.
 This was ultimately established to commemorate the massacre in 1952 of twelve Bangladeshi (then East Pakistani) students who were demonstrating for Bengali to be recognized as their native language (as